The 1960's - Part Four

 The Peter Kelly Story

 Peter and his daughter Helen Marshall (nee Kelly) have been in touch with me.
-The site now has so much about Peter that a separate page has been devoted to show it all.
-After Peter's memoirs are the many photos Helen sent to me. please don't reproduce them for financial gain with obtaining permission.
+The site now has so much about Peter that this separate page has been devoted to show it all.
+After Peter's memoirs are the many photos Helen sent to me.
+Please don't reproduce them for financial gain without obtaining permission.

 As far as his memoirs goes I know dad well enough to know he wouldn’t write anything to you so I got a tape set it up and talked him into doing a sort of interview with me so that I could write it all down for you, I hope this was the kind of thing you wanted:-